cs79/randomcoin/docs/avoiding_common_attacks.md

 ## Cross-chain Replay Attacks

+Production mitigations for this problem include:
-* TODO: Create this contract from a hard-fork-only address (how ?)
+* Creating the production instance of the randomcoin contract from a hard-fork-only address
+* Warning users about the potential for making accidental ETC transactions

 ## Tx.Origin Problem

+Mitigations for the tx.origin problem include:
 * Contracts do not use tx.origin

 ## Solidity Function Signatures and Fallback Data Collisions

+Mitigations for the fallback signature collision problem include:
+* Using an empty fallback function for the RDC contract

 ## Incorrect Use of Cryptography

-* Contracts do not use cryptography
+The only use of "cryptography" in the contract is in the use of the keccak256() function in the placeholder randomRate() function, which should be replaced in a Production implementation (see notes to **Miner Vulnerabilities** section above).

 ## Gas Limits

+Mitigations for functions running into gas limits include:
+* Looping over a fixed-size array in the single function that uses loops
+* Limiting the format of user-provided data to uint256 which is not subsequently stored

 ## Stack Call Depth Exhaustion

+Mitigations for the stack call depth exhaustion problem include:
-* Newer version of Solidity used which is not susceptible to this attack
+* Using a newer version of Solidity which is not susceptible to this attack